MEV (Maximal Extractable Value)

 Fair Ordering Services: Mechanisms like CoW Protocol's batch auctions reveal all orders simultaneously, preventing transaction-level front-running.

 Threshold Encryption: Research into encrypting transactions until blocks are proposed, only decrypting once hidden.
-Prevents front-running since searchers can't see transaction content before proposing positions.
+This prevents front-running since searchers can't see transaction content before proposing positions.

-MEV-Resistant Chains: Some designs (like Cosmos's encrypted mempool proposals) aim to reduce MEV structurally rather than socially.
+MEV-Resistant Chains: Some designs aim to reduce MEV structurally rather than socially.

 Application-Layer Solutions: Dapps implementing logic that resists MEV, like metering orders or using MEV-resistant DEX designs.